Main image

 A modern crusher-destemmer in action.

 For many winemakers, especially those focused on artisanal and premium wines, foot treading has never gone out of style.
 These producers have long recognised that the human foot, with its soft, even pressure, is ideal for gently breaking the grape skins without damaging the seeds.
-This careful handling results in wines with a more refined balance of flavors and tannins.
+This careful handling results in wines with a more refined balance of flavours and tannins.

 In regions like the Douro Valley of Portugal, foot treading has always been the gold standard in the production of premium Port wines.
 Historically, large teams of workers would tread grapes in shallow granite troughs called lagares, a practice that could last for hours.
 While modern methods have largely taken over, some high-end Port producers continue to use foot treading for their top-quality offerings.
 This continued use in such a prestigious wine category underscores the enduring value of the technique.